heavyParsnip/JimbosMoonVacation/README.md

 idk

 ## Any plans for more?
-Yes!
+Maybe!
 I have more ideas for Jokers I want to add, but I'm abysmally slow at making the art.
 Stay tuned for new additions.

 ## Check out some of the other mods that inspired this one
 - [NeatoJokers by NeatoQueen & co.](https://github.com/neatoqueen/NeatoJokers)